Cascaded Flow Matching for Heterogeneous Tabular Data with Mixed-Type Features: Introduction

 \looseness=-1 The cascaded formulation also provides a natural mechanism to model \emph{mixed-type} features \citep{li2025}.
 Among others, such features arise in censored, zero- or one-inflated, and missing-value–augmented variables, where these different discrete outcomes can carry meaningful information \citep{little1987}.
 Realistic synthesis therefore requires the model to generate discrete states (including missingness) as part of the data-generating process.
 By separating coarse discrete structure from continuous refinement, TabCascade directly accommodates these mixed-type features within a unified generative process.
 Our results show that this substantially benefits the realism of the generated samples and that TabCascade learns the details of the distributions much more accurately than the current state-of-the-art methods.

-In sum, our key contributions are: \begin{itemize}[leftmargin=*, labelsep=2pt, itemindent=6pt, align=parleft, parsep=0pt,topsep=0pt] \item To the best of our knowledge, we propose the first cascaded diffusion model for tabular data as well as the first diffusion model to address mixed-type feature generation. \item We decompose the tabular data generation task into low- and high-resolution parts and propose a novel cascaded flow matching framework.
-We design a guided conditional probability path to model the high-resolution details of data. \item The use of feature-type–tailored models sidesteps the challenge of balancing type-specific losses, thereby preventing the unintended weighting of features during training that is prevalent in previous work. \end{itemize}
+In sum, our key contributions are: \begin{itemize}[leftmargin=*, itemsep=1pt] \item To the best of our knowledge, we propose the first cascaded diffusion model for tabular data as well as the first diffusion model to address mixed-type feature generation. \item We decompose the generation task into low- and high-resolution parts and propose a novel cascaded flow matching framework.
+We design a guided conditional probability path to model the high-resolution details. \item The use of feature-type–tailored models sidesteps the challenge of balancing type-specific losses, thereby preventing the unintended weighting of features during training that is prevalent in previous work. \item We demonstrate state-of-the-art results: the detection score improves by over 50\%, the Wasserstein distance by 50\% and the machine learning efficiency by 30\%. \end{itemize}